scoop-group/TiSR/README.md

         pow_abs_param                  = false,          # -> allows only parameter terminals as power -> (x - 5)^3 is allowed, but 3^(x - 5) is not.
         remove_doubles_sigdigits       = 2,              # -> filters indivuduals in an island if their rounded MAE and MSE are the same -> 0 is off; 2 ...
 5
         remove_doubles_across_islands  = false,          # -> depends on the remove_doubles_sigdigits setting above.
 Applies it across islands  -> true / false
-        multithreadding                = false           # -> whether to use multithreadding for the most expensive computations.
+        multithreading                = false           # -> whether to use multithreading for the most expensive computations.
 Not always faster  -> depends on how expensive fitting is for the problem at hand.
     ),

     selection=selection_params(